HomeGuidesAPI ReferenceRelease notes

 --permissions "storage.buckets.get,storage.objects.get,storage.objects.list"

-A service account is an identity that Superwise will use to interact with your Google Cloud resources securely.
+1. Create Service Account and Generate Key: A service account is an identity Superwise will use to securely interact with your Google Cloud resources.

-• The service account should be created specific to the needs of Superwise.
+• The service account should be created specifically for Superwise's needs.

 # Service account